29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/ImplementDrivetrain.typ

 #image("./imgs/our dt.png")

-Here is the CAD model of our drivetrain that we will use to create the drivetrain for our first iteration robot.
+Here is the CAD model of our drivetrain that we will use to build the drivetrain for our first iteration robot.
 This CAD model will help us with actual building and hopefully speed up the whole process.

 = Building the Drivetrain